bergesinstitute/graf-method/book-1-unit-3.md

     A - to

-When we use our preposition *a* together with the masculine singular article *el,* we must combine them:
+When we use our preposition *a* together with the masculine singular article *el,* we have to combine them:

     A + el = Al

-*Voy* *al* *parque.* (I go to the park.)
+*Voy al parque.* (I go to the park.)

 # Going to places in Spanish

 We use the present tense (the only tense we've seen for now) for expressing habits.
 Here is an example using the present tense for describing activities we usually do during the week:

     Los lunes voy al gimnasio.